Historic U.S. Route 66 thru the USA, from beginning to end

 From there it turned in a more westward direction through Oklahoma and Texas, with the final stretches in New Mexico and Arizona before its termination point in Los Angeles.

-Route 66 Road Trip on Facebook
+Visit the Route 66 Road Trip page on Facebook

 During the Dust Bowl era of the 1930s, the diagonal course of the Route 66 was the primary route for migrating farm workers from the Midwest to California.
 The migration continued during World War II due to job availability in California.